llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   *pointer*), allowing normal LLVM load/store/atomic operations to be used to model the buffer descriptors used heavily in graphics workloads targeting the backend.

+  The buffer descriptor used to construct a buffer fat pointer must be *raw*: the stride must be 0, the "add tid" flag bust be 0, the swizzle enable bits must be off, and the extent must be measured in bytes.
+(On subtargets where bounds checking may be disabled, buffer fat pointers may choose to enable it or not).

+**Buffer Resource**
+  The buffer resource is an experimental address space that is currently unsupported in the backend.
+It exposes a non-integral pointer that will represent a 128-bit buffer descriptor resource.

+  Since, in general, a buffer resource supports complex addressing modes that cannot be easily represented in LLVM (such as implicit swizzled access to structured buffers), it is **illegal** to perform non-trivial address computations, such as ``getelementptr`` operations, on buffer resources.
+They may be passed to AMDGPU buffer intrinsics, and they may be converted to and from ``i128``.

+  Casting a buffer resource to a buffer fat pointer is permitted and adds an offset of 0.

+**Streamout Registers**
+  Dedicated registers used by the GS NGG Streamout Instructions.
+The register file is modelled as a memory in a distinct address space because it is indexed by an address-like offset in place of named registers, and because register accesses affect LGKMcnt.
+This is an internal address space used only by the compiler.
+Do not use this address space for IR pointers.

 .. _amdgpu-memory-scopes: